 Early Life

-John Patrick Grayken was born in June 1956, in Cohasset, Massachusetts, a suburb of Boston.
-He holds a Bachelor of Arts degree in economics from the University of Pennsylvania and an MBA from Harvard Business School, equipping him with a strong foundation for his future career in finance.
+John Patrick Grayken was born in June 1956 in Cohasset, Massachusetts.
+He grew up in a middle-class family and was the only one of four children who wanted to own a business.
+Grayken earned a Bachelor of Arts degree in economics from the University of Pennsylvania's Wharton School and an MBA from Harvard Business School in 1982.

 Rise to Success